-That would probably come as no surprise but while we were (are) battling a global pandemic, most of the video game industry made an absolute killing.
+That would probably come as no surprise, but while we were (are) battling a global pandemic, most of the video game industry made an absolute killing.
 TF2 is no exception.

 5. TF2 has a total player base of 50+ million players.

-Which puts TF2’s player count as the largest for any game on Steam.
+This puts TF2’s player count as the largest for any game on Steam.
 Its free-to-play model has likely contributed to this but let’s not forget many other titles follow similar monetization strategies.